 - People have a tendency to dwell on the negative risks and not consider the positive risks.
 To identify positive risks, ask, “What would have to happen for us to complete the project early (or under budget)?”

-- Negative and positive risks often have a “flip side” that would turn the one into the other.
-For instance, if a negative risk is project personnel availability may be delayed, a positive risk is early assignment of project personnel.
+- Negative and positive risks often have a “flip side” that would turn one into the other.
+For instance, if a negative risk is that project personnel availability may be delayed, a positive risk is the early assignment of project personnel.

 - At the time of initial project plan approval and at the beginning of each phase, review the risk response plans with management for the positive and negative risks that the project team has determined to be significant for that phase.
 This reduces the likelihood of surprises for management and allows the team to get approval for unique or unusual risk response strategies.